HoldenLab/ring-fitting2/README.md

 # ring-fitting2
 INFORMATION

 Software for background subtraction and kymograph fitting for fluorescence microscopy image stacks of vertically immobilized bacteria using VerCINI (Vertical Cell Imaging by Nanostructured Immobilization).
-First published in Whitley et al, bioRxiv 2020.
+First published in Whitley et al, Nature Communications 2021.
 This software is provided as is and without warranty.

 OVERVIEW